logoPostPlanify

 2. The Evening Wind-Down (7 PM - 10 PM)

 After the workday ends and daily chores are done, a second major engagement peak occurs.
 The evening hours, specifically between 7 PM and 10 PM, capture a relaxed, attentive audience ready for deeper content consumption.
+If you are managing multiple social media accounts, this window is especially valuable because it overlaps with peak hours on other platforms too.
 This is the "lean-back" experience, where users spend more time on the platform.

 Why This Time Works